levovix0/siwin/README.md

 ```

 #### offscreen rendering
 note: this will create invisible window. `ctx` mustn't be discarded as its destructor will close the window.
+If you have multiple contexts, use `makeCurrent` to select.
 ```nim
 import siwin/offscreen, opengl